ankushgupta05/Software-E-For-Placement/TechnicalPrepartion/ReactJS/README.md

 ### 📘 Definition:

 The **Virtual DOM** in React is a **lightweight copy of the real DOM** stored in memory.
-It allows React to **efficiently update the UI** by changing only the parts of the real DOM that actually changed, instead of re-rendering the whole page.
+It helps React update the UI efficiently by changing only the parts that need updating, instead of re-rendering the entire page.

 ---